Edison & Ford Winter Estates

 Southwest Florida Museum of History

-Crammed with cool artifacts, this museum leapfrogs from the giant sloths and woolly mammoths of the Pleistocene Era to the twisted props...
+Crammed with artifacts, this small museum leapfrogs from the giant sloths of the Pleistocene Era to the twisted props of downed WWII...

 Boston Red Sox